 Verizon Communications needs the dividend as well and can’t afford to avoid distributing Verizon Wireless’s cash for long, said Todd Lowenstein, a Los Angeles-based fund manager at Highmark Capital Management Inc., which oversees about $17 billion, including Vodafone shares.

-Verizon Communications gets the remaining 35 percent of its revenue from Internet connections and the declining home phone market in the U.S. It has also committed to paying its own shareholders (VZ) about 50 cents a share per quarter, which amounted to about $5.6 billion last year.
+Verizon Communications gets the remaining 35 percent of its revenue from Internet connections and the declining home phone market in the U.S. It has also committed to paying its own shareholders (VZ:US) about 50 cents a share per quarter, which amounted to about $5.6 billion last year.

 “Verizon needs the distributions from the wireless business to fund its own ongoing dividend,” Lowenstein said.